matrix-org/synapse/docs/workers.md

 # Scaling synapse via workers

-For small instances it recommended to run Synapse in monolith mode (the default).
+For small instances it recommended to run Synapse in the default monolith mode.
 For larger instances where performance is a concern it can be helpful to split out functionality into multiple separate python processes.
 These processes are called 'workers', and are (eventually) intended to scale horizontally independently.

 Synapse's worker support is under active development and subject to change as we attempt to rapidly scale ever larger Synapse instances.
 However we are